 - Deferment, without interest, of up to 100% of current rates.

-For full details on howto register your property for this purpose please contact Senior Finance Officer, Mrs Jessica Parker, on 08 9954 1001 during office hours.
+For full details on how to register your property for this purpose please contact Records Management Officer, Ms Jenny Benson, on 08 9954 1001 during office hours.

 Note: This concession scheme is funded by the Western Australian State Government under the provisions of the Rates and Charges (Rebates and Deferments) Act 1992 (as amended).
 In order to obtain a concession on your current rates account you MUST register at the Council Admin Centre.